 Every year in June, over 20,000 Canadians participate in greener commuting options during the week-long event.
 These friendly competitions encourage individuals and workplaces to explore green transportation options to and from work for personal, environmental, and community health.
 You can register as an individual or together with your workplace colleagues.
-Green commutes include cycling, walking, taking the bus, carpooling, telecommuting or anything else that gets you to work other than driving solo in your car.
-For more commuter #inspo read a few local commuter stories here.
+Green commutes include cycling, walking, taking the bus, carpooling, telecommuting or anything else that gets you around that is not driving alone in your car.

 Green Action Centre is here to help you bring the Commuter Challenge to your workplace.
 Each year, hundreds of people register their workplace and act as their workplace coordinator.
 Check out our Coordinators Corner to access tools, materials and workplace coordinator training tools you need to increase your workplace participation.

 Register as an employee for your workplace team or as an individual if you work alone/are taking on the challenge independently.